OnlyTanner/216Project/README.md

 * Properties now charge the labeled amount when bought.
 * Player's money is always updated in the "Player Stats" menu after each turn.
 * Unmortage button now correctly charges a 10% interest rate when clicked
+* Houses and hotels are now displayed (one rectangle box for each house and five for a hotel) and are correctly removed when selling houses as well

 ## Bugs To Be Fixed
 * Players don't always roll while in jail